Swipe to Navigate

 Hari Singh, the former pageboy of Lord Curzon, ascends the throne.
 Weak, profligate and dissolute, he becomes known more for a scandal involving a Parisian prostitute than any achievement in war or peace.

 Molvi Abdullah, a polymath and lawyer, leads a public agitation for liberty, justice and democracy.
-He fires up Kashmiri youth to rise up against the effete king who appoints a grievances commission with experienced colonial administrator Sir Bertrand James Glancy as president.
+He stirs Kashmiri youth to rise up against the effete king.
+The king appoints a grievances commission with experienced colonial administrator Sir Bertrand James Glancy as president.

 Sheikh Abdullah meets Jawaharlal Nehru and they become close friends.
-Both of them are demanding similar rights for their people from the British rulers and their stooges.
+They both demand similar rights for their people from the British rulers and their stooges.
 Nehru supports the people of princely states in their struggle for a representative government.

 After a prolonged and vigorous campaign, 172 out of 176 members vote in a special session of the Muslim Conference to change its name to the National Conference.
 From now on, the party is open to all religions.
 Reportedly, Abdullah is inspired by Nehru to make this change in his party.